ogs22/cookbook/glossary/vector.md

 Sometimes it is helpful to think of a vector as a directed line segment.

-At a higher level we define a vector as a member of a set of objects which obeys the rules of vector algebra - ie a member of a vector space.
+At a higher level we define a vector as a member of a set of objects which obeys the rules of vector algebra - i.e. a member of a vector space.